-You don’t have to have a list in order to launch, but you do need to have a plan to get people interested and excited about your launch.
+You don’t have to have a list in order to launch, but you do need to have a plan to reach the right people who are interested and get them excited about your solution.

 One of the biggest challenges I hear from entrepreneurs who want to launch is…